 - Tap the URL that appears

-- On the webpage that opens up in your browser, select your desired entry time
+- On the webpage that opens up in your browser, select Morrison Planetarium and your desired showtime

 - Enter your name, phone number, and size of your party (maximum 8) and confirm your reservation

-You’ll receive a text message confirming your reservation and entry time, as well as a reminder five minutes before your reservation.
-Please be sure to arrive on time as we may not be able to accommodate latecomers.
+You’ll receive a text message confirming your reservation and showtime, as well as a reminder ten minutes before showtime.
+Please be sure to arrive on time as we are not able to accommodate late arrivals.

-Will the Academy be cleaning and disinfecting more frequently?
+Is the Academy cleaning and disinfecting more frequently?

 Yes.
 High-touch surfaces like exhibits, restrooms, railings, and seating areas are cleaned and disinfected frequently throughout the day per CDC guidelines, and the entire building is cleaned and disinfected every evening after closing.
-To further reduce risk, some hands-on exhibit elements are unavailable.
 While the risk of contracting COVID-19 from a contaminated surface—also known as fomite transmission—is thought to be extremely low, we’re doing everything we can to keep our guests, staff, and community safe.

 How often are restrooms cleaned?

-Restrooms are checked hourly and thoroughly cleaned and disinfected twice daily.
-Please maintain physical distance inside restrooms, keep your mask on (yes, even inside the stall!), and wash and dry your hands thoroughly before exiting.
+Restrooms are checked hourly and thoroughly cleaned and disinfected twice daily, and hand dryers have been removed and replaced with paper towels.
+Please maintain a courteous distance from other guests inside restrooms, keep your mask on (yes, even inside the stall!), and wash and dry your hands thoroughly before exiting.

 I’m a little worried about recirculated air.
 Is it safe to be indoors?